cbedio/OpenScout/README.md

     <img width="45%" height="350" src="Documentation/Images/agriscout_incline.png">
 </p>

-## HackaDay
-This project was covered in a [Hackaday article](https://hackaday.com/2022/09/26/robotic-platform-is-open-sourced-and-user-friendly/) by Bryan Cockfield noting it as a straightforward and easy to build without many specialized tools; providing a really useful platform to expand upon.

 ## Demonstration

 Demonstrations showing a variety of different mobility aspects can be found in the [Demonstrations](Demonstrations) directory.
 The below demonstration shows OpenScout with a 'lazy Susan' revolute hinge successfully traversing uneven terrain with circa 40 mm divots.

 https://user-images.githubusercontent.com/44243266/164105180-839fc627-df63-4446-af7d-90f431a007b9.mp4

+## HackaDay
+This project was covered in a [Hackaday article](https://hackaday.com/2022/09/26/robotic-platform-is-open-sourced-and-user-friendly/) by Bryan Cockfield, noting OpenScout as a straightforward and easy to build without many specialized tools; providing a really useful platform to expand upon.

 ## Getting started
 Materials used: